 The Pathway Interaction Database is a highly-structured, curated collection of information about known biomolecular interactions and key cellular processes assembled into signaling pathways.
-This was a collaborative project between the NCI and Nature Publishing Group (NPG) from 2006 until September 22nd, 2012, and is no longer being updated.
+This was a collaborative project between the NCI and Nature Publishing Group (NPG) from 2006 until September 22nd, 2012.
+Future update will be performed by NCI.

 The National Cancer Institute is a component of the U.S. National Institutes of Health and is the Federal Government's principal agency for cancer research and training.
 Specifically, the NCI:

 - Supports and coordinates research projects conducted by universities, hospitals, research foundations, and businesses throughout the U.S.A and abroad through research grants and cooperative agreements.

 - Conducts research in its own laboratories and clinics.

 - Supports education and training in fundamental sciences and clinical disciplines for participation in basic and clinical research programs and treatment programs relating to cancer through career awards, training grants, and fellowships.

 - Supports research projects in cancer control.

 - Supports a national network of cancer centers.